shibinshagit/sabsEcom/README.md

 # make perfect register page
 # added otp send into email functionlity when the user was register
 15 08 2025
-# make login page
+# made login page
+# categarize product when adding product admin side and user side
 want to do
-# categarize product when adding product admin side and user side
 # syle A-B shops and and toggling functionlity
 # order functionality
-# google authenicaion